 Suzhou 23rd April

 Punctually at 5am the alarm rings.
-I quickly put on some cloths and take the first subway to the high-speed train station.
+I quickly put on some clothes and take the first subway to the high-speed train station.
 Shanghai’s roads are still empty and very clean.
 Shiny shopping malls and western brands.

 In less than a hour I am in Suzhou, where Sese is waiting for me; she will company me during the day and help with translation.